rjdverbeek-tud/ISAtmosphere.jl/README.md

 * M2Vcas  Calibrated airspeed Vcas [m/s] as a function of the Mach number
 * Vtas2M  Mach as a function of the True airspeed Vtas [m/s]
 * Hp_trans  Transition altitude [m]
+* conditions  return T, p, ρ and a in struct AtmosConditions

 * θ   temperature ratio
 * δ   pressure ratio